ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/StartEngine.rst

 StartEngine.sh
 ==============

-Start the Kamanja engine in the foreground
+Start the Kamanja engine in the foreground.

 Syntax
 ------